 Culturally Responsive Food Initiative

-The Culturally Responsive Food Initiative (CRFI) aims to overcome barriers of access experienced by Food Bank clients from different cultural backgrounds.
-Those barriers include:
+The Culturally Responsive Food Initiative (CRFI) aims to overcome barriers to food access experienced by Food Bank clients from different cultural backgrounds.
+Those barriers include, but are not limited to:

 • Diverse food preferences